jeffscyberjournal/Troubles_Encountered_and_their_resolution/README.md

   - Tested with low‑cost AMD R7 430 GPU → same issue.
   - CMOS reset (battery replaced after removing for 10 min unpowered, the installed) → system posted.
   - CMOS battery swap was likely cause as it was at least 3 years old when purchased, likely much older.
-- HP workstations default to RAID, in this case bios would not detect operating system unless it was all configured in primary RAID configuration, (AHCI more common in domestic PCs).
+- This required AHCL configured as HP workstations default to RAID.
+In this case bios would not detect operating system unless it was all configured in primary RAID configuration, (AHCI more common in domestic PCs).
   - Initially remove the AMD GPU R7 as it wont work unless PCIe training and driver preload delay configured
   - Verified Secureboot and legacy boot options in BIOS configured as previously set.
   - Reinstalled M6000 → fully functional.